angelkjm/blog-astro/src/content/blog/quick-guide-to-be-programmer.md

 ---

 ## How you should begin to program?

+Aim high, and if you fail, you still going to do prety well.
+If your goals are mediocres you won't be succesfull.

 Is not easy to learn something new, and it will depends if you want learn that for working, like a hobbie or just for curiousity.
 But we will supose you want earn money with programming, the first tip is practice. _You need to take action now._\
 First, you will need a first language for learn, If you like the design or you want to be Front-end, I fully recommend you _HTML, CSS & JavaScript_, and if you want to be back-end _PHP, Python or JavaScript as well_.
 You need to know in what area you want to specialize, because the best paid works are in a very very specific work.